Prospective experimental design

-Swarm Xplorer is the result of a hackaton organized annualy by NASA.
+Swarm Xplorer is the result of a hackathon organized annually by NASA.

-The goal of this project is to take a prospective yet scientificaly based and realistic look at how to tackle the issue of "affordable" space exploration.
+The goal of this project is to take a prospective yet scientific-based and realistic look at how to tackle the issue of "affordable" space exploration.

-Mass produced technology could allow this, and Swarm Xplorer, based on the using of old cellphone could reduce the cost of a single satellite under one thousand dollar a unit.
+Mass-produced technology could allow this, and Swarm Xplorer, based on the use of old cellphones could reduce the cost of a single satellite to under one thousand dollars a unit.

-The satellite itself is made of a core smartphone unit incased in a pouch filled with foam.
-The outher layer of the pouch is made of soft solar panels providing just enough power the satellite.
+The satellite itself is made of a core smartphone unit encased in a pouch filled with foam.
+The outer layer of the pouch is made of soft solar panels providing just enough power to the satellite.

-Its cheap cost would then allow to release a swarm of satellite in all direction that would connect as a network to send data back to Earth
+Its cheap cost would then allow releasing a swarm of satellites in all directions that would connect as a network to send data back to Earth